ranemirusG/toolbox-notes/infosec/nmap.md

 TCP SYN scan is the default scan mode when running Nmap as a privileged user

-not need to complete the TCP 3-way handshake; instead, it tears down the connection once it receives a response from the server.
+No need to complete the TCP 3-way handshake; instead, it tears down the connection once it receives a response from the server.

 `nmap -sS TARGET` Because a TCP connection is not stablished, this decreases the chances of the scan being logged.